DioxusLabs/docsite/docs-src/0.6/src/guide/deploy.md

 Note that as our app changes, the "true" endpoint of our server functions might change.
 The `#[server]` macro generates an API endpoint with the form of `/api/fetch_dogs-jkhj12` where the trailing data is a unique hash.
 As we update our server functions, the hash will change.

-To make server functions maintain a stable endpoint, we can manually name them with `endpoint = "xyz"` attribute.
+To make server functions maintain a stable endpoint, we can manually name them with the `endpoint = "xyz"` attribute.

 ```rust
 #[server(endpoint = "list_dogs")]